GluuFederation/docs-ce-prod/3.1.3/source/user-management/replace-expired-jks-scim.md

     export JARS
     ```

-    Note this is a list of files which must exist already in the current directory.
+    This is a list of files which must exist already in the current directory.
 Ensure every file is found there.
 Pay special attention to specific version of files.
-As an example you may have to adjust `oxauth-model-3.1.1.Final.jar` to match the exact version of the file residing in `lib` (eg. `oxauth-model-3.1.3.Final.jar`).
+For example, you may have to adjust `oxauth-model-3.1.1.Final.jar` to match the exact version of the file residing in `lib` (eg. `oxauth-model-3.1.3.Final.jar`).

-1. Create two JKS files using this commands:
+1. Create two JKS files using these commands:

     ```
     keytool -genkey -alias dummy -keystore fresher-scim-rp.jks -storepass secret -keypass secret -dname 'CN=oxAuth CA Certificates'